Botanical Ingredient

 Did You Know

 Calendula's name comes from the Latin 'calendae' — the first day of every month — because it was observed to bloom on or around the new moon each month.
-It was used in ancient Rome and medieval Europe not only as medicine but to dye fabrics, color butter and cheese, and as a substitute for the far more expensive saffron.
+It was used in ancient Rome and medieval Europe not only as an herbal preparation but to dye fabrics, color butter and cheese, and as a substitute for the far more expensive saffron.

 Our Sourcing